internaloha/documentation/docs/overview/needs-assessment.md

 This needs assessment survey has accomplished two important purposes:

-  1. It provides data that supports our hypothesis that a service like InternBit, if effectively implemented, could provide a valuable service to our students by addressing problems (finding internships, getting qualified) that are associated with an activity that 90% of them deem important.
+  1. It provides data that supports our hypothesis that a service like InternAloha, if effectively implemented, could provide a valuable service to our students by addressing problems (finding internships, getting qualified) that are associated with an activity that 90% of them deem important.

   2. It provides a baseline for what upper level ICS students think about the internship process.
-After InternBit is implemented, we could use a survey with many of the same questions to provide evidence regarding the effectiveness of InternBit.
+After InternAloha is implemented, we could use a survey with many of the same questions to provide evidence regarding the effectiveness of InternAloha.

 Note that this survey has not been effective in gathering evidence about the issues of lower level ICS students.